leewtai/leewtai.github.io/courses/linear_regression/lectures/README.md

 # Simulation-based linear regression (with calculus shown but not used)

-Simulation-based linear regression is an undergraduate "text" that walks through the usual introductory linear regression theorems through simulations rather than mathematical proofs.
+Simulation-based linear regression is an undergraduate "text" that, in addition to seeing how regression be used in different context, walks through the usual introductory linear regression theorems through simulations rather than mathematical proofs.
 We will generally take the 1-2 step approach of
 - "observing" the behavior of the regression model (and code) under different context
 - Talk about its implication in practice
-- Motivating the theoretical notation
+- Reference the underlying theory when appropriate
-We will also help you translate between problems, simulation code, and mathematical expressions of a model.
+In the later chapters, we'll cover a few applied problems.

-- Why bother with linear regression in the modern age?
+Why should one bother with linear regression in the modern age?
   - Linear regression is still used widely today.
 Many social sciences still use linear regression as **the model** when understanding the relationship between variables.
-It's also a great instructional tool for people to understand how to assess models, understand common challenges models face, and it is easy to run.
-There are many modern papers that understand the behavior of deep learning models via linear regression.
+  - Challenges that all models face can be easily understood using linear regression.

 - What to expect from this text?
   - What question does it answer vs not?
   - What is linear regression, a summary, an algorithm, or a model?